Charlotte Church: Personal life

 Church's personal life and relationships were reported on by UK tabloid newspapers, inspiring the song "Let's Be Alone" on her album Tissues and Issues (2005).

 After the September 11 attacks in 2001, when she was 15, Church was criticised for the remarks attributed to her by the New York Post in which she allegedly criticised "the hero status afforded to New York firefighters" in their aftermath.
 She apologised for the remarks a month later, as well as at the Leveson Inquiry in 2011, stating that her comments were taken out of context.
 In a 2006 interview with Davina McCall, Church agreed that being diplomatic was "not in her nature".

 In November 2011, Church testified before the Leveson Inquiry about the media intrusion into her personal life, stating "I've been made a caricature for so long, and this person portrayed in the tabloids really isn't me.
 It's not the person I am, and it's had a massive impact on my career.
 As an artist, I find it hard to be taken seriously because my credibility has been blown to bits."

 In 2007, Church made another appearance on a British young people's rich list with her then-boyfriend, Welsh rugby player Gavin Henson.
 They were ranked 49th-richest young people in Britain with an estimated joint wealth of £12 million.

 On 27 February 2012, Church accepted £600,000 in damages and costs in settlement of a lawsuit arising out of the News International phone hacking scandal.
-News International's owner, Rupert Murdoch, had convinced Church in 1999 to waive a performance fee in return for "good press".
+In 1999 News International's owner, Rupert Murdoch, had persuaded Church to waive a performance fee in return for "good press".
 She had claimed that 33 stories about her that appeared in the News of the World were the product of illegal hacking into her family's voicemail.
 After the settlement was announced in open court, she made a lengthy statement in which she said, "I have also discovered that despite the apology which the newspaper has just given in court, these people were prepared to go to any lengths to prevent me exposing their behaviour [...].
 In my opinion, they are not truly sorry, only sorry they got caught."

 The press devoted much attention to Church's relationship with her first boyfriend in 2002, model and musician Steve Johnson, and her second boyfriend, Kyle Johnson (no relation).